BrandtHill/DJBot/README.md

 The `-f {FILTER}` option can be used multiple times in a single command.
 The order of the options doesn't matter except for order of the `filters` relative to each other since they will be chained together.
 The `-v {VOLUME}` option is a filter shortcut and will be placed at the end of the chain if other filters are supplied.
+I've added a `playdir` command which acts the same as the `playfile` command except that a file system directory will be searched recursively for files in common audio formats, and the results will be shuffled.
+If options are given, they will be applied to each of the files queued.

 # Examples